aplbrain/substrate/docs/api/Layer.md

 # ThreejsLayer

-A `ThreejsLayer` is the most basic `Layer` that one can implement.
+A `Layer` is a subset of objects and interactability that can be placed in a Visualizer scene.

 If you are implementing your own `Layer`, you should provide the following:

 ## Functions